-Rationale: Open integration options allow for simpler, more cost-effective integration between systems.
-They allow for a single view of a customer record, greater automation, reduced cost of rekeying data.
-Suppliers often charge inflated costs for API's so important to mitigate their use as far as practical.
+Rationale: Open integration options allow for Implications: Without this standard the risk of simpler, more cost-effective integration between being locked in with a specific vendor is systems.
+They allow for a single view of a increased.
+We need the flexibility to choose our customer record, greater automation, reduced digital systems partnerships.
+This principle also cost of rekeying data.
+Suppliers often charge ensures that we can develop the skills within the inflated costs for API's so important to mitigate organisation to maintain and develop our own their use as far as practical. in-house digital capabilities.